WLAN-Pi/wlanpihotspot/README.md

 At this point, the WLANPi will reboot so that the new networking configuration will take effect.

-# Using Hotspot Mode

-Following the WLANPi reboot, by default, an SSID of "wlanpi_hotspot" will be available on channel 36.
-You can join the SSID with a wireless client (e.g. your laptop) using the default shared key: "wifipros".

-Once you have joined the SSID, an IP address is assigned to yuor client device via DHCP and you will have access to the WLANPi.
-You will be able to access features such as the speedtest using a browser pointed at : http://192.168.88.1/

 ## Exiting Hotspot Mode (via CLI)

-To switch out of hotspot mode, SSH to it and run the command: sudo /etc/wlanpihotspot/hotspot_switcher off

 To switch out of "Hotspot" mode, SSH to the WLANPi using network address 192.168.88.1 and run the command: